Provably Protecting Fine-Tuned LLMs from Training Data Extraction while Preserving Utility: Introduction

 In this work, we bridge this gap by developing a theoretically grounded yet practical protection mechanism based on Near Access Freeness (NAF)~\cite{vyas2023provable}.
 NAF constructs a model that is provably close, under a divergence measure, to multiple constituent models, guaranteeing safety if at least one constituent is safe for a given input.
 While NAF has been applied to copyright protection, access control, and privacy~\cite{li2024purifyinglargelanguagemodels,kalai2025consensus,segal2025domba}, its implications for TDE have not been previously studied.
 In particular, we show that the widely used NAF based CP-$\Delta$ algorithm can yield weak guarantees in realistic fine-tuning settings, since memorization induces sharp probability spikes on a small number of tokens.

-\paragraph{Sparse relative probability shifts.} Our key observation is that fine-tuning concentrates the most significant changes in model outputs on a relatively small subset of tokens, even when absolute token probabilities change substantially.
-This implies that fine-tuned models may appear far apart under divergences defined on raw probabilities, leading to weak CP-$\Delta$ guarantees, despite differing meaningfully on only a limited set of outputs.
-We introduce the Sparse Relative Probability Shift (SpaRPS) property as a formal abstraction of this structural sparsity, which guides our analysis and motivates smoothing low-impact probabilities.
-We study the extent to which fine-tuned models can be smoothed to satisfy SpaRPS while preserving downstream performance.
+\paragraph{Sparse relative probability shifts.} Our key observation is that fine-tuning concentrates the most significant changes in model outputs on a relatively small subset of tokens, even though absolute token probabilities may vary widely due to normalization.
+As a result, fine-tuned models can appear far apart under divergences defined over raw probabilities, yielding weak CP-$\Delta$ guarantees, despite differing meaningfully, i.e., in ways that affect the generated token, on only a small set of tokens.
+We formalize this phenomenon via the Sparse Relative Probability Shift (SpaRPS) property, an idealized abstraction of this structural sparsity.
+We observe that fine-tuned LLMs may not naturally satisfy this property due to widespread shifts in per-token probabilities induced by fine-tuning.
+We conjecture that most shifts do not lead to meaningful changes in generated outputs, and thus SpaRPS can be enforced via a smoothing mechanism while preserving downstream performance.

 \paragraph{SCP-$\Delta_r$: enforcing SpaRPS via relative probabilities and smoothing.} Building on this insight, we propose SCP-$\Delta_r$, a NAF-based algorithm designed to explicitly exploit and enforce SpaRPS for TDE protection.